Electricity monitoring application note

 There are two main configurations for electricity monitoring:

-Measuring current (IRMS) only is comparable to many if not most of the home electricity monitors that are available.
-The only sensor needed is a sensor that clips around the mains wire coming into the house.
-This sensor is called a current transformer or CT sensor.
+Measuring current (IRMS) only, is comparable to many, if not most, of the home electricity monitors available.
+The only sensor needed is a CT that clips around the mains wire coming into the house.
+The sensor is called a current transformer.
 For an explanation for how they work see CT sensors - Introduction.

 Power is calculated by multiplying the current measurement (RMS current) with a fixed voltage value (i.e 230V).
-This particular type of power measurement is called Apparent Power and is different from the power that utility companies bill for which is called Real Power.
-AC Power is a complex subject, to learn more start with the An introduction to AC Power.
+This particular type of power measurement is called Apparent Power, and is different from the power measurement utility companies bill you for, which is called Real Power.
+AC Power is a complex subject.
+To learn more, read An introduction to AC Power.

 Voltage and current (Highly Recommended)

-By measuring mains AC voltage (VRMS) as well as current its possible to calculate Real Power in addition to other quantities (Apparent Power, RMS Voltage, RMS Current).
-Measuring voltage as well as current is better both in terms of the measurement being what is billed for and due to hardware intricacies the measurement is more accurate at lower power's.
+By measuring mains voltage (VRMS) as well as current, it's possible to calculate Real Power in addition to other quantities.
+(Apparent Power, RMS Voltage, RMS Current).
+Measuring voltage as well as current is better both in terms of the measurement representing what the power company bills you for, accuracy at low power levels.

-To measure mains voltage safely we use a standard AC to AC power adapter that steps down and isolates the AC Voltage waveform.
-See building blocks section: Measuring AC Voltage with an AC to AC power adapter
+To measure mains voltage safely, we use a standard AC to AC power adapter that steps down and isolates the mains Voltage.
+See Building Blocks section: Measuring AC Voltage with an AC to AC power adapter

-The decision whether to monitor voltage or not often comes down to if there is a AC plug socket in close proximity to the electricity meter cabinet.
+The decision whether to monitor mains voltage or not, often comes down to: Is there is a AC socket near the electricity meter cabinet?

-At this point it may also be useful to review the CT and AC power adapter installation and calibration theory page.
+At this point, it may be useful to review the CT and AC power adapter installation and calibration theory page.